Czech Renaissance architecture: Habsburg period

 The direct influence of the Italian Renaissance architecture came first after the accession of Ferdinand I of Habsburg to the Bohemian throne.
 In 1538–1563 Ferdinand built the Royal Summer Palace (also known as Belvedere), situated in the newly established Royal Garden of Prague Castle.
 The Summer Palace with relief decorations and arcades in the basement which support the large balcony is considered the purest sample of the Italian Renaissance architecture north of the Alps, although it does not have any direct model in Italy.
 Under his reign in 1555–1558 another summer palace (Lustschloss) for the royal family was built near Prague in the shape of a star, the so-called Star Summer Palace on the White Mountain (letohrádek Hvězda), which was probably designed by King's son Archduke Ferdinand.
 The most significant Renaissance architects who worked for the royal and imperial court at Prague Castle were Paolo della Stella and Bonifác Wolmut, and Giovanni Maria Philippi.

-The transformation of medieval Prague into a Renaissance city was accelerated by a great fire of the Lesser Town of Prague, Hradčany and Prague Castle in 1541.
+The transformation of medieval Prague into a Renaissance city was accelerated by a great fire of Malá Strana, Hradčany and Prague Castle in 1541.
 After the fire many originally civic houses were rebuilt in aristocratic residences, e. g.
 Schwarzenberg Palace, Martinic Palace and Palace of the lords of Hradec, all of them with rich embellished sgraffito facades.

-In the 16th century, the humanist-educated nobility moved from uncomfortable Gothic castles to newly built spacious Renaissance châteaux with elegant arcade courtyards and geometrically arranged gardens with fountains and statues.
+In the 16th century, the humanist-educated nobility moved from uncomfortable Gothic castles to newly built spacious Renaissance castles with elegant arcade courtyards and geometrically arranged gardens with fountains and statues.
 Emphasis was placed on comfort, and buildings for entertainment purposes also appeared (e. g. ball-game halls, summer houses).
-The most significant Czech Renaissance chateaux are: Litomyšl, Telč, Český Krumlov, Kratochvíle, Jindřichův Hradec, Nelahozeves, Opočno, Pardubice, Horšovský Týn, Bechyně, Frýdlant, Velké Losiny, Benátky nad Jizerou, Benešov nad Ploučnicí, Kostelec nad Černými lesy, Kaceřov, Moravská Třebová and Bučovice.
+The most significant Czech Renaissance castles are: Litomyšl, Telč, Český Krumlov, Kratochvíle, Jindřichův Hradec, Nelahozeves, Opočno, Pardubice, Horšovský Týn, Bechyně, Frýdlant, Velké Losiny, Benátky nad Jizerou, Benešov nad Ploučnicí, Kostelec nad Černými lesy, Kaceřov, Moravská Třebová and Bučovice.

 The following cities are famous for their Renaissance urban architecture: Český Krumlov, Telč, Nové Město nad Metují, Pardubice, Jindřichův Hradec, Slavonice, Chrudim and Prachatice.
-Many town halls were built in the Renaissance style, e. g. in Litoměřice, Nymburk, Prostějov, Volyně, Stříbro, Pilsen, Hradčany and the Lesser Town of Prague.
+Many town halls were built in the Renaissance style, e. g. in Litoměřice, Nymburk, Prostějov, Volyně, Stříbro, Plzeň and Hradčany and Malá Strana in Prague.

 During the 16th century Italian architects, builders, masons and artists in general became very popular in the Bohemian Crown.
 Very significant were Ulrico Aostalli and Baldassare Maggi who worked in Bohemia.

 During the reign of Holy Roman Emperor and Bohemian King Rudolph II, the city of Prague became one of the most important European centers of the late Renaissance art (so-called Mannerism).
 The Italian architect Giovanni Maria Philippi rebuilt and extended the New Royal Palace in Prague Castle for the Emperor.
 Unfortunately only some parts of it have been preserved (Matthias Gate, Spanish Hall).
 Rudolph also built the church of St. Rochus in Hradčany near the Strahov Monastery.
 Very important late Renaissance building of this period is the Italian Chapel of Clementinum in the Old Town of Prague.